zilliztech/claude-context/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/zilliz_universe.svg?style=social&label=Follow%20%40Zilliz)](https://twitter.com/zilliz_universe)
 <a href="https://discord.gg/mKc3R95yE5"><img height="20" src="https://img.shields.io/badge/Discord-%235865F2.svg?style=for-the-badge&logo=discord&logoColor=white" alt="discord"/></a>

-An open-source code indexing and semantic search tool implemented by Milvus vector database and popular embedding models.
-You can build your AI Coding IDE or code search plugin with it.
+An open-source implementation of the code indexing and context awareness capabilities found in AI-powered IDEs like Cursor and Windsurf, built with Milvus vector database and popular embedding models.
+You can build your own AI Coding IDE or code search plugin with it, or directly integrate it into your existing IDEs through MCP or VSCode extension.

 ## 🌟 Why CodeIndexer?

 In the **AI-first development era**, traditional keyword-based search is no longer sufficient for modern software development:

 ### 🚀 **The AI Coding Revolution**
-- **AI-Powered IDEs** like Cursor and GitHub Copilot are transforming development workflows
+- **AI-Powered IDEs** like Cursor and Claude Code are transforming development workflows
 - **Growing demand** for intelligent code assistance and semantic understanding
 - **Modern codebases** contain millions of lines across hundreds of files, making manual navigation inefficient

 ### ❌ **Current Limitations**
+- LLMs have **limited context windows** and can't process entire large codebases at once
 - Regex and keyword-based search miss **contextual relationships**
+- Some IDEs lack **context awareness** - they can't understand how different parts of your codebase relate to each other
 - Developers waste time navigating large codebases manually
-- Knowledge transfer between team members is inefficient
 - Traditional search tools can't bridge the gap between **human intent** and **code implementation**

 ### ✅ **Our Solution**
 CodeIndexer bridges the gap between human understanding and code discovery through:
+- **Context awareness** - understands relationships between different parts of your codebase
 - **Semantic search** with natural language queries like *"find authentication functions"*
 - **AI-powered understanding** of code meaning and relationships
-- **Universal integration** across multiple platforms and development environments
+- **Universal integration** across multiple platforms and development environments through MCP and VSCode extension

 > 💡 **Find code by describing functionality, not just keywords** - Discover existing solutions before writing duplicate code.
+Give your AI tools the context they need to understand your entire codebase.

 ## ✨ Features